 Air fryer corn on the cob fresh or frozen is cooked to perfection in your Ninja Foodi or other brand in just minutes!
 Tender kernels, perfect side dish!

-Now that I’ve made air fryer corn on the cob I don’t think I will ever boil water to make it again!!
+Now that I’ve made easy air fryer corn on the cob I don’t think I will ever boil water to make it again!!
 If you too want to skip that step and go straight to enjoying tender kernels we have some directions for you.
 A favorite air fryer recipe. (originally published 6/19, affiliate links present)